dreamerslab/node.extend/Readme.md

 ### A Note About Deep Merge (avoiding pass-by-reference cloning)

-In order to force a deep merge, and avoid passing by reference, when extending an object, you must pass boolean true as the first argument to extend:
+In order to force a deep merge, when extending an object, you must pass boolean true as the first argument to extend:

 ```
 var destObject = extend(true, {}, sourceObject);
 // Where sourceObject is the object whose properties will be copied into another.
 ```

-See [this article](http://snook.ca/archives/javascript/javascript_pass) by Jonathan Snook for more information on pass-by-reference vs. pass-by-value.
+See [this article](http://www.jon-carlos.com/2013/is-javascript-call-by-value-or-call-by-reference/) for more information about the need for deep merges in JavaScript.

 ## Credit